University College London

 There is no research activity in term one of the first year, to allow time for trainees to gain common practice skills.
 Below is a rough timetable for the typical research project across the first year of training:

 • Trainees conduct a Service-Related Project, which is submitted in term one of the second year of training.
-This will normally derive from first year placements and will provide the opportunity to learn how quality improvement and service evaluation take place in the NHS.
+This will normally be undertaken in first year placements and will provide the opportunity to learn how quality improvement and service evaluation take place in the NHS.

-• In term 2 trainees decide on their research topic, start reading the background literature, and formulate preliminary research questions.
+• In term 2 trainees decide on their research topic for their thesis, start reading the background literature, and formulate preliminary research questions.
 Approach potential internal and external supervisors.

 Course Structure Year 2